 There's a port on the back of the subwoofer, as well as the power cable input and a pairing button.

 The Vizio V21-H8 has a decent build quality.
 The sides of the subwoofer are made of melamine, while the top is made of plastic.
 The bar itself is mostly made of plastic, which feels solid and durable.
 However, the fabric covering the front and sides of the bar seems like it could get dirty or rip easily.
 For a better-built soundbar, check out the Vizio M-Series M21d-H8R or the Samsung HW-A550.

 The Vizio V21 has a decent stereo frequency response.
 It has a boomy, bass-heavy sound profile, making it suitable for listening to bass-heavy genres like EDM and hip-hop.
 Its mid-range is quite balanced, so vocals and dialogue are clear and present.
 There are four EQ presets available: 'Movie', 'Game', 'Music', and 'Dialogue'.
 We tested this soundbar using the default 'Music' preset.

 The Vizio V21 has a satisfactory stereo soundstage.
 It sounds about as wide as the bar itself, but the bar doesn't have any tricks to make it sound wider than that.
 Its focus is okay, so objects like voices and instruments seem to come from an accurate, pinpoint location rather than a general area.

 This soundbar has good stereo dynamics.
-It can get loud, but there's a bit of compression when you play it at max volume, especially in the bass range.
+It can get louder than the Vizio V Series V21x-J8, but there's a bit of compression when you play it at max volume, especially in the bass range.